marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

  molecule_0_23 molecule_0_19 1 0.53307395 9.41400000 ;go bond 0.5983552758317587
  ...

-To activate your Go model for use in Gromacs, the `martini_v3.0.0.itp` master itp needs the additional files included.
+To activate your Gō model for use in Gromacs, the `martini_v3.0.0.itp` master itp needs the additional files included.
 The additional atomtypes defined in the ``go_atomtypes.itp`` file should be included at the end of the `[ atomtypes ]` directive as::